-Apply the same scenario to an ecommerce giant like Amazon now.
+Apply the same scenario to an eCommerce giant like Amazon now.
 Instead of Google’s search box, people (interested shoppers or potential buyers) directly search on Amazon’s search box for products that they want to buy.
-For instance, best running shoes, porcelain flower pots, craft papers, bread knife, and so on.
+For instance, best running shoes, porcelain flower pots, craft papers, bread knives, and so on.

-So, how does Amazon pulls off the best list possible to its customers?
+So, how does Amazon pull off the best list possible to its customers?

 So, here’s what will exactly work to get you on the top results.
 Just make sure that your listing keeps up with these factors.